scenerystack/community/docs/reference/api/tambo/nullSoundPlayer.md

 # nullSoundPlayer

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tambo/blob/main/js/nullSoundPlayer.ts](https://github.com/phetsims/tambo/blob/main/js/nullSoundPlayer.ts) for the most up-to-date information.

 ## Overview

 The nullSoundPlayer is a singleton that implements the TSoundPlayer interface but produces no sound.
 It is most